Yes, there’s: “Good news, everyone!” (Or, almost everyone). The Treasury Department has raised 401(k) annual contribution limits for 2020.

 That means lots of people now have the opportunity to save even more for their retirement - something we love.
 Here are the highlights from the Treasury Department announcement:

 Basics of the 2020 401(k) Contribution Limit Changes

 What Changed - Contribution Limits

-Compensation thresholds for Key Employees and Highly Compensated Employees have changed for the first time since 2015!
-These cost-of-living updates to income limits mean that an employee has to make $5,000 more to be considered a Highly-Compensated or Key Employee.
+Compensation thresholds for Key Employees and Highly Compensated Employees have been increased.
+These cost-of-living updates to income limits mean that an employee has to make $5,000 more to be considered a Highly-Compensated ($130,000) or Key Employee ($185,000).

 What Didn't Change

 Sorry folks, IRA contribution limits went unchanged, staying at $6,000.
 Though they were raised last year after a 6-year stagnation.